 Just be sure that when your brain goes into vacation mode, you don't ignore the same precautions you take during everyday life to protect your personal information.

-You might only share plans with a few friends, but who's to say they won't inadvertently pass it all?
+You might only share plans with a few friends, but who's to say they won't inadvertently pass it along?

-You know, identity theft is something can happen, everybody if it does happen to you, it's a nightmare.
+You know, identity theft is something can happen to everybody.

-To have your identity restored, you don't want to go through it, and the simple best way to avoid it happening is life luck.
+And the simple best way to avoid it happening is lifelock.

-Life lock, no look at nobody's gonna ever fully stop identity theft.
+Life lock, look, nobody's going to ever fully stop identity theft.

 When it comes to protecting your identity, Life Lock is the trusted leader.

-Uh many people are caught in the process of identity theft uh if you're registered with life lock.
+Many people are caught in the process of identity theft if you're registered with Life Lock.

 Hey, Rush, good afternoon.